Ircama/ELM327-emulator/README.md

 ## Advanced usage

-*ELM327-emulator* allows changing the UDS P1, P2, P3 and P4 timers via the `timer` command.
+*ELM327-emulator* allows changing the UDS P1, P2, P3 and P4 [timers](#timers) via the `timer` command.
 The P4 timer controls the max delay between each entered character and by default is not active (e.g., set to 1440 seconds).
-The P4 timer can be configured via `timer P4 value` or by setting `emulator.counters['req_timeout']`.
+The P4 timer can either be configured via `timer P4 value`, or by setting `emulator.counters['req_timeout']`.
 Decimals are allowed.
 Some adapters set P4 by default, discarding characters if each of them is not entered within a short time limit (apart from the first one after a CR/Carriage Return).
 The appropriate emulation for this timeout is to set `emulator.counters['req_timeout']=0.015` (e.g., 15 milliseconds).
 Typing commands by hand via terminal emulator with such adapters is not possible as the allowed timing is too short.
 The same happens when setting *req_timeout* to 0.015 (or `timer P4 0.015`).

 The command prompt also allows configuring the `emulator.answer` dictionary (ref. also previous paragraph), which has the goal to dynamically redefine answers for specific PIDs (`'Pid': '...'`).
 Its syntax is: